William Palmer, 2nd Earl of Selborne: Background and education

 Selborne was the son of Lord Chancellor Roundell Palmer, 1st Earl of Selborne, and Lady Laura, daughter of Vice-Admiral William Waldegrave, 8th Earl Waldegrave.
-He was educated at Temple Grove School, Winchester and University College, Oxford, where he took a first class degree in history.
+He was educated at Temple Grove School, Winchester College and University College, Oxford, where he took a first class degree in history.

+He was commissioned as a Second lieutenant in the part-time 3rd (Hampshire Militia) Battalion, Hampshire Regiment on 21 May 1879, promoted to Lieutenant on 23 March 1881, Captain on 29 July 1885, and to the command as a Lieutenant-Colonel on 22 April 1899.
+At the end of his term of command he was appointed Honorary Colonel of the battalion on 23 July 1904, a position that he retained until his death, by which time he was the only remaining officer of the battalion, which had never been re-embodied after World War I.

 Political career

 1882–1910

 As Viscount Wolmer, he was assistant private secretary to the Chancellor of the Exchequer, Hugh Childers, from 1882 to 1885, when he was elected Liberal Member of Parliament for Petersfield.
 Like his father, he became a Liberal Unionist in 1886 when William Ewart Gladstone proposed Irish Home Rule.
 He retained his seat till 1892, when he was elected for Edinburgh West.
 Despite succeeding to the Earldom on his father's death, on 13 May 1895 he attempted to sit as before in the Commons, arguing that, although he was now a Peer, he had not requested a writ of summons to the Lords.
 After some debate, on 21 May the Commons moved a by-election writ.

 After the 1895 general election, Selborne, now sitting in the Lords, was appointed Under-Secretary of State for the Colonies by his father-in-law Lord Salisbury, where he became junior to the Colonial Secretary Joseph Chamberlain.
 During the difficult period before the outbreak of the Second Boer War he progressed rapidly.
-In November 1900 Selborne was sworn of the Privy Council and made First Lord of the Admiralty under Salisbury, with a seat in the cabinet, an office he retained when Arthur Balfour became Prime Minister in 1902.
+In November 1900, Selborne was sworn of the Privy Council and made First Lord of the Admiralty under Salisbury, with a seat in the cabinet, an office he retained when Arthur Balfour became Prime Minister in 1902.
 In 1905 he succeeded Lord Milner as High Commissioner for Southern Africa and governor of the Transvaal and Orange River colonies.
 He assumed office at Pretoria in May of that year.
 He had gone out with the intention of guiding the destinies of South Africa during a period when the ex-Boer republics would be in a transitional state between crown colony government and self-government, and letters patent were issued granting the Transvaal representative institutions.